CAPE Header - Horticulture

 This is driving demand for professional horticulturalists and landscape designers across the state, proving that there is no better time to invest in yourself, and grow your career with a TAFE horticulture qualification.

 Career Area - SEO - Horticulture - Footer

 What job opportunities could a horticulture or landscaping course lead to?

-The average weekly salary for a nursery worker is $1,000 and a horticulture course can lead to a number of job opportunities, from maintaining lush, green gardens to managing public parks and spaces.
+The average weekly salary for a nursery worker is $1,000 and a TAFE NSW horticulture course can lead to a range of job opportunities, from maintaining lush, green gardens to managing public parks and spaces.

-TAFE NSW qualifications in horticulture can lead to a job in roles such as:
+TAFE NSW horticulture qualifications can lead to a job in roles such as:

 - Horticultural Manager

 - Irrigation Technician